enkidevs/curriculum/General/Networking/what-is-a-computer-network.md

 ---
 ## Content

-**Computer Networking's** main purpose is to enabe severel devices communicate with each other, being able to share resources.
+**Computer Networking's** main purpose is to enable several devices to communicate with each other by sharing and exchanging resources between them.

 There is a well known classification of the *computer networks* based on the geographical area they cover:
-- `LAN` a local area network, typically interconnects hosts that are up to a few of killometers apart.
+- `LAN` a local area network, typically interconnects hosts that are up to a few of kilometres apart
-- `MAN` a metropolitan area network, typically interconnects hosts that are up to a few hundred killometers apart.
+- `MAN` a metropolitan area network, typically interconnects hosts that are up to a few hundred kilometres apart
-- `WAN` a wide area network, typically interconnects hosts that are anywhere on the Earth.
+- `WAN` a wide area network, typically interconnects hosts that are anywhere on the Earth

-Network computer devices which originate,route and terminate the data are called **network nodes**.
-Usually nodes include **hosts** such as *PCs*, *servers*, *phone* as well as *network hardware*.
-Two such devices are said to be *networked* when one of this devices is able to **exchange information** with the other device.
+Network computer devices which originate, route and terminate the data within a network are called **network nodes**.

+Usually, nodes include **hosts** such as *PCs*, *servers*, *phones*, but *network hardware*[1] as well.
+Two such devices are said to be *networked* when one of them is able to *exchange information* with the other.

-The most common network communication known is **Internet**.
-Internet is a world-wide system of interconnected computer networks.
-Any *computer* in internet is identified by an unique `IP`.
-IP address is a *unique* set of numbers which identifies a computer's *location*.
-A special *computer* **DNS(Domain Name Server)** is used to give name to the `IP` address such that users can locate computers by a name.
+Keep in mind that nodes can be connected by cable, most commonly the **Ethernet cable**, or wirelessly via radio waves.

+The largest and most known computer network is the **Internet** (or World Wide Web).
+This world-wide system of interconnected smaller networks enables millions of devices to communicate with each other.

 ---
-## Practice
+## Revision

-??? is a metropolitan area network.
+Within a **computer network**, how are devices that originate, route and terminate data called?

+???

+* nodes
+* hardware
+* software
+* routers
-* `MAN`
+* switches
-* `WAN`
+* modems
-* `LAN`
+* gateways

 ---
-## Revision
+## Footnotes

-???  is used to give name to the `IP` address.

-* DNS
-* Host
-* Network node
+[1:network hardware]
+These are physical devices which are required for communication and interaction between devices on a computer network.
+Specifically, they mediate data in a computer network.

+Such examples are:
+- routers
+- modems
+- switches